tp1de/ioBroker.ems-esp/README.md

 	The ems-esp gateway firmware does not support switchPrograms and holidayModes for EMS+ thermostats (RC310 / RC300 or similar)
 	Enabling this new function will issue raw telegrams toward the ems-esp gateway and then try to read the response Testing is done for switchPrograms A and B for hc1 to hc4, dhw (warm water) and circulation pump (cp) and holidayModes hm1-hm5
+	When the respective states are found, they are stored in the instance config and the instance is restarted (search is only once).

-	When a positive response is found then the raw response is decoded and states are created identically to KM200 gateway API data
-	When the km200 gateway is enabled then this function is disabled to avoid double entries with same name The states created consist of JSON structures, enum values or arrays and are writable - Be carefull with the right content I recommend to test by using the Bosch/Buderus apps to identify the right content - especially for holidayModes.
+	Then after these found states the raw response is decoded and states are created identically to KM200 gateway API data When the km200 gateway is enabled then this function is disabled to avoid double entries with same name The states created consist of JSON structures, enum values or arrays and are writable - Be carefull with the right content I recommend to test by using the Bosch/Buderus apps to identify the right content - especially for holidayModes.
+	Polling is set to every 5 minutes.

 ## NEW Energy recordings and statistics need an active database instance.
 	Recordings require a InfluxDB adapter version >= 4.0.2 which allows deleting of db-records